-Travis Scott's Cactus Jack shoes are a headache for skate shop employees
+Travis Scott's new Nike SB collab is a headache for skate shop employees

 On Feb.
 22, rapper Travis Scott released his collaboration with Nike SB, the Cactus Jack Nike SB Dunk Low.
 The shoes — a clash of bandana, plaid, and beige across a classic Dunk silhouette — were exclusively sold on the rapper's online webstore, and sold out almost instantly.
 It's part of a broader trend of celebrities adopting an approach to merchandise that resembles the impassioned collector culture of streetwear.